World War II by country: Cuba

 With Morro Castle in the background, the sails into Havana Harbor, February 1940.

 President Federico Laredo Brú led Cuba when war broke out in Europe, though real power belonged to Fulgencio Batista as Chief of Staff of the army.
-In 1940, Laredo Brú infamously denied entry to 900 Jewish refugees who arrived in Havana aboard the German oceanliner MS St. Louis.
+In 1940, Laredo Brú denied entry to 900 Jewish refugees who arrived in Havana aboard the German oceanliner MS St. Louis.
 After both the United States and Canada likewise refused to accept the refugees, they returned to Europe, where many were eventually murdered in the Holocaust.
 Batista became president in his own right following the election of 1940.
 He cooperated with the United States as it moved closer to war against the Axis.
 Cuba declared war on Japan on 8 December 1941, and on Germany and Italy on 11 December.

 Cuba was an important participant in the Battle of the Caribbean and its navy gained a reputation for skill and efficiency.
 The navy escorted hundreds of Allied ships through hostile waters, flew thousands of hours on convoy and patrol duty, and rescued over 200 victims of German U-boat attacks from the sea.
 Six Cuban merchant ships were sunk by U-boats, taking the lives of around eighty sailors.
 On 15 May 1943, a squadron of Cuban submarine chasers sank the near Cayo Blanquizal.
 Cuba received millions of dollars in American military aid through the Lend-Lease program, which included air bases, aircraft, weapons, and training.
 The United States naval station at Guantanamo Bay also served as a base for convoys passing between the mainland United States and the Panama Canal or other points in the Caribbean.